-- Adopt Ordinance No. 19-1011 that requires that certain food service businesses separate food scraps from other waste and recyclables. - Flexibility in program implementation such that the program makes sense locally.
-Governments may also, on a limited basis, grant waivers to businesses that are unable to comply. - A three-phased program roll-out as follows: - o Group 1 (March 2020): those businesses that generate 1,000 pounds or more of food scraps per week.
-Metro projects that 15-20 businesses in Oregon City would be affected in this phase. - o Group 2 (March 2021): those businesses that generate 500 pounds or more of food scraps per week.
-Metro projects that 30-50 businesses in Oregon City would be affected in this phase. - o Group 3 (September 2022): K-12 schools and businesses that generate 250 pounds or more of food scraps per week.
+- Adopt Ordinance 19-1011 that requires that certain food service businesses separate food scraps from other waste and recyclables. - Flexibility in program implementation such that the program makes sense locally.
+Governments may also, on a limited basis, grant waivers to businesses that are unable to comply. - A three-phased program roll-out as follows: - Group 1 (March 2020): those businesses that generate 1,000 pounds or more of food scraps per week.
+Metro projects that 15-20 businesses in Oregon City would be affected in this phase. - Group 2 (March 2021): those businesses that generate 500 pounds or more of food scraps per week.
+Metro projects that 30-50 businesses in Oregon City would be affected in this phase. - Group 3 (September 2022): K-12 schools and businesses that generate 250 pounds or more of food scraps per week.
 Metro projects that 50-70 businesses in Oregon City would be affected in this phase.

-The City of Oregon City is required to comply with Metro Ordinance No 18-1418 Business Food Scraps.
-City staff has actively been working with the program stakeholders and continue to resolve concerns, requirements, and impacts of the Metro requirements.
+The City of Oregon City is required to comply with Oregon Revised Statues 459a adopted waste reuse and recycle plan.
+ORS 459a identifies an aggregate recovery rate for Clackamas, Multnomah, and Washington Counties as 64 percent for calendar 2025.
+The adoption of Ordinance No. 19-1011, in compliance with Metro Ordinance No 18-1418 Business Food Scraps, will ensure Oregon City is compliant with DEQ adopted Metro 2030 Regional Waste Plan.
+City staff has actively been working with the program stakeholders and continues to resolve concerns, requirements, and impacts of the Metro requirements.
 Oregon City strives to implement a Business Food Scrap Ordinance which complies with the Metro Ordinances and satisfies the concerns and needs of our community.
 A solid waste rate resolution will be brought before the City Commission with sufficient time to establish new rates on July 1, 2020.